xingcdev/simple-to-do-list/README.md

 ### Useful resources

-- [Example resource 1](https://www.example.com) - This helped me for XYZ reason.
-I really liked this pattern and will use it going forward.
+- [How to build a Todo List App with JavaScript - Freshman](https://freshman.tech/todo-list/) - This helped me to build a to-do list app using JavaScript.
+I really liked this tutorial because the author explains why he is using that code.
-- [Example resource 2](https://www.example.com) - This is an amazing article which helped me finally understand XYZ.
-I'd recommend it to anyone still learning this concept.
+- [Pure CSS Custom Checkbox Style - Modern CSS Solutions](https://moderncss.dev/pure-css-custom-checkbox-style/) - This is an amazing article which helped me customizing the HTML checkbox.
+I like this tutorial because it was build with modern CSS Grid.

-**Note: Delete this note and replace the list above with resources that helped you during the challenge.
-These could come in handy for anyone viewing your solution or for yourself when you look back on this project in the future.**

 ## Author